emilyjennings/register-your-kid/README.md

 I messed around with the authentication and validations here.
 It was hard because the kid when first created at sign up can end up having no age, and that's not ideal.
 I needed to figure out how to have the required age field.
 I just made the built in attributes in the form (the default values) set to "" and I used activerecord validations to make sure the correct fields were entered.

-I need to work on making the way I identify the user - right now it's one of  current_user, session[:id] and parent.id - it needs to be one consistent thing across all views.
+I need to work on making the way I identify the user - right now it's one of  current_user, session[:id] and parent.id - it needs to be one consistent thing across all views. probably current_user is best.

+I also added a nav bar.

 ## Ruby version